-As a result of our operating, investing and financing activities described above, our cash position declined from \$78 million at December 31, 2013 to \$41 million at March 31, 2014.
-We continue to redeploy cash into investments in both Agency and Non-Agency RMBS investments.
-We note that our investments in Non-Agency RMBS and Agency RMBS, at fair value, increased by \$58 million during the quarter ended March 31, 2014, not including assets of consolidated VIEs.
-While our cash balances declined during the quarter, we believe that we maintain an appropriate level of liquidity, including \$216 million of highly liquid Agency RMBS investments which are currently not pledged as collateral for our financing arrangements.
-Even though we have significant unrestricted Agency RMBS investments, we expect to meet our future cash needs primarily from principal and interest payments on our portfolio and do not anticipate we will need to sell unrestricted Agency RMBS investments to meet our liquidity needs.
+As a result of our operating, investing and financing activities described above, our cash position did not materially change from December 31, 2013 to June 30, 2014.
+Our investments in Non-Agency RMBS and Agency RMBS, at fair value, increased by \$6 billion during the six months ended June 30, 2014, not including assets of consolidated VIEs. \$2 billion of this increase will settle during the third quarter of 2014, while the remaining purchases were financed through increased repurchase agreements.
+We believe that our cash balances provide an appropriate level of liquidity, including \$371 million of highly liquid Agency RMBS investments which are currently not pledged as collateral for our financing arrangements.
+Even though we have unrestricted Agency RMBS investments, we expect to meet our future cash needs primarily from principal and interest payments on our portfolio and do not anticipate we will need to sell unrestricted Agency RMBS investments to meet our liquidity needs.